UPDATED JUL 14, 2020

-That’s why we put together this list of all the best juice and smoothie spots in Denver for when you are craving something made from actual fruit and veggies, not just a glorified milkshake.
+Don’t you hate how some places blend up frozen yogurt and sugary strawberries and call it a smoothie?
+We put together this list of all the best juice and smoothie spots in Denver for when you're craving something made from actual fruit and veggies, not just a glorified milkshake.
+Bottoms up!

-If you find yourself just outside the city, you can get your juice fix at Nékter in Lakewood or Greenwood Village.
+If you find yourself just outside the city, you can get your juice fix at Nékter in Highlands Ranch or Greenwood Village.
 And lucky for city-dwellers, they’ve now set up shop in Denver too!
 There’s something for everyone with loads of different handcrafted juices, smoothies, and acai bowls — always clean and buzzing with the good stuff.
 For healthy on the go, try one of their bottled cold-pressed juices or take a six-bottle “vacation” with a Nékter Cleanse.

 Whole Nectar wants you to be aware of the “extremely low amount of B.S. in everything they produce.”
 Yep, that’s a good thing.
 Choose from fresh-pressed juices, detox and ginger shots, hot oat bowls, smoothies, and smoothie bowls (topped with Denver’s own Udi’s granola, of course!).
 Check ‘em out for breakfast, lunch, or a healthy snack right in the middle of downtown.